 3. Lack of negotiation skills

-Negotiation is a word which frightens most women.
+Negotiation is a word that frightens most women.
 Whether it is negotiating a good deal on a home, or a salary raise with a boss – women prefer not to get into it.

 This becomes a crucial factor in building personal finances.
 Women don’t make as much money as men simply because they don’t ask for it.